How long do guinea pigs live? Well, on average, guinea pigs live about 5-7 years.

-There tends to be a slight variation on how long guinea pigs live depending on what breed they are.
+There tends to be a slight variation in how long guinea pigs live depending on what breed they are.
 The hairless breeds tend to live a year or two longer, on average, than a long-haired breed like the Abyssinian guinea pig.

-Guinea pigs are masters of hiding an illness in its early stages, so by the time you notice symptoms, it could be that the illness is quite advanced and successful treatment outcomes may not be possible.
+Guinea pigs are masters of hiding an illness in its early stages, so by the time you notice symptoms, it could be that the illness is quite advanced, and successful treatment outcomes may not be possible.
 So one way to ensure a long life is to really pay attention to your guinea pig every day.
-Noticing an illness or problem early on increases the chance of a successful treatment.
+Noticing an illness or problem early on increases the chance of successful treatment.

 Common illnesses that can get worse and cause an early death include:

 Respiratory infections are common and can progress into pneumonia or even cause death.
 Watch out for any difficulty in breathing, rapid breathing, sneezing, coughing, runny nose or eyes, or weight loss.
 A sick guinea pig will likely not be eating normally, so watch his behavior.
 Other signs are lethargy and listlessness.